Faheemitian/wnlb/README.md

 ASP.NET based network load balancer.
-An old college project with basic structure and routing algorithms.
+An old quick and dirty college project with basic structure and routing algorithms.